NodeBB/docs/src/docs/configuring/running.md

 ## systemd

-Newer releases of Ubuntu/CentOS/Debian/OpenSuse use systemd to manage their services.
+The new standard for Ubuntu/CentOS/Debian/OpenSuse is to use `systemd` to manage their services.
 The following is a systemd service example you can use, but **assumes the following**:

 * MongoDB is installed via package manager and is managed by `systemd`
 * Node.js is installed via package manager and can be invoked via the `env` executable
 * NodeBB is run under the unprivileged user `nodebb`
+* You will [use the systemd journal](https://www.digitalocean.com/community/tutorials/how-to-use-journalctl-to-view-and-manipulate-systemd-logs) to manage NodeBB's logs

 ```
 [Unit]